run2fail/locker/README.rst

 - Evaluate the order in which to create new cloned containers to handle dependency problems (containers are currently created in alphabetical order)
 - Support execution of commands inside the container after creation, e.g., to install the puppet agent
 - Add Debian package meta-data
+- Add and use custom bridge device (e.g. locker0)

 Words of Warning
 ================